aiplanethub/introduction-to-python-intermediate/list-comprehensions-and-functional-programming/231-map() & filter() functions.md

 * We can provide more than one iterable in the **map()** function.

-* Let's say we want to add elements of two lists index wise.
+* Let's say we want to add elements of two lists index-wise.
 For example,
   list1 = \[2, 4, 6, 8, 10]
   list2 = \[1, 3, 5, 7, 9]

-* And, we want to get \[3, 7, 11, 15, 19] - This is nothing but element-wise sum of the elements from the two lists.*
+* And, we want to get \[3, 7, 11, 15, 19] - This is nothing but the element-wise sum of the elements from the two lists.*